sampsyo/cs6120/content/syllabus.md

 ## Paper Reading, Perspectives, and Presentations

-Half of the “work” in CS 6120 is about reading and understanding research papers.
+One part of the “work” in CS 6120 is about reading and understanding research papers.
 For some small subset of the classes, you will be the [discussion leader][discussion].
 The discussion leader has two main responsibilities: writing a blog post and facilitating the in-class discussion.